If all of the statements are true, where is the gold?

 In this chapter, we explore the idea through many math problems that require this mix of creativity and logic.

-From the above diagram, we see that in order to create 1, 2, 3 and 4 unit equilateral triangles, we need 3, 5, 7 and 9 matchsticks respectively.
+From the above diagram, we see that in order to create 1, 2, 3 and 4 congruent unit equilateral triangles on a flat plane, we need 3, 5, 7 and 9 matchsticks respectively.

-What is the minimum number of matchsticks needed to create 7 unit equilateral triangles?
+What is the minimum number of matchsticks on a flat plane needed to create 7 congruent unit equilateral triangles?

 In the above image, there are 2 squares of different sizes.

-Note: The 3 squares could be of different sizes.
+Note: The 3 squares can be different sizes.

-What is the minimum number of matchsticks that can be removed to leave three congruent, non-overlapping squares?
+What is the minimum number of matchsticks that can be removed to leave three non-overlapping squares of the same size?

-Note that every remaining matchstick must be part of a square.
+Note that every remaining matchstick must be part of the three squares.